Victims and witnesses are placed at the heart of the criminal justice system and have access to clear pathways of support.

 The police respond to an individual’s immediate needs and safeguard them from potential future victimisation.

 If you or someone you know has been a victim of crime, you can receive support from the Constabulary-led Victim and Witness Hub to help you cope and recover from your experience.
-This support is available whether you have supported your crime to the police or not.
+This support is available whether you have reported your crime to the police or not.

 In Cambridgeshire, a fully integrated model of support for victims of crime has been developed with regular consultation with victim service providers and victims themselves to enable a clear understanding of the services required.
-All services are regularly evaluated to ensure they continue meet the needs of the victims who use them.
+All services are regularly reviewed to ensure they continue meet the needs of the victims who use them.

 Victims and witnesses of crime can access appropriate and proportionate needs-led emotional and practical support at all stages of the Criminal Justice System process.